 In his play King Lear, William Shakespeare wrote: “In jest, there is truth.”
 There’ll certainly be plenty of both—plus a bit of tragedy (it’s Shakespeare after all)—at the Saratoga Shakespeare Company‘s annual outdoor theater festival, Shakespeare in the Parks.
 Now in its 19th year, Shakespeare in the Parks performs the works of the Bard in Saratoga’s most popular parks and outdoor destinations.
 And for this year’s series, Shakespeare in the Parks will be doing its first-ever performance of Shakespeare’s classic tragedy, King Lear, in addition to a fresh interpretation of The Tempest, Shakespeare’s mysterious tale of shipwreck and magic.

-The outdoor theater festival will kick off with performances of The Tempest at the reflecting pool near the Hall of Springs in the Saratoga Spa State Park on Friday, July 19 and Saturday, July 20.
+The outdoor theater festival will kick off near the reflecting pool at Saratoga Spa State Park’s Hall of Springs on Friday, July 19 with a special celebration of poetry, drama and music called “Poetry in the Pines.”
+Following this event will be two performances of The Tempest (also by the reflecting pool), July 19 and Saturday, July 20.
 This will mark the company’s first performance of The Tempest in almost a decade, and for the production, the troupe has employed a lot of local talent.
 “This year we have far more professional artists than ever before gracing our stages,” says Lary Opitz, a Skidmore drama professor and one of the founding members of Saratoga Shakespeare Company.
 That list of artists includes 17 members of Actors Equity, one of the country’s largest and most respected labor unions for theatrical performers, and the company has teamed up with some big-name, Saratoga-based partners such as the Saratoga Performing Arts Center and Radial Arts.

 For the main event, King Lear will open on the Alfred Z. Solomon Stage in Congress Park on Tuesday, July 23 and run for two weeks through Saturday, August 3.
 All ten performances of Lear begin at 6pm (there will be no shows on Sunday or Monday).
 “Over the years, we’ve presented mostly lighter fare, and we felt it was time to challenge ourselves with King Lear,” says Opitz, who will be portraying the title role, which is one of Shakespeare’s most verbose, with nearly 700 lines of dialogue.
 “Besides, at the age of 71—and as I think about retiring in the not too distant future—I’m beginning to understand the role better than ever before,” says Opitz.